Software that you should use NOW!

 connections to Chinese servers to their drivers for some reason.

-was fucking around with portmaster and found these connections, still don't know what the fuck they are. looking up one of the IP addresses, apparently they are for advertising, but what kinda data are they even collecting? - Krita: A really good drawing program, that is customizable, has custom brushes, and other cool features.
+looking up one of the IP addresses, apparently they are for advertising, but what kinda data are they even collecting? - Krita: A really good drawing program, that is customizable, has custom brushes, and other cool features.

 - Syncthing: IMO the best way to sync two computers with each other, also a good way to do backups from your phone too.